blhutch/Backend/README.md

 ```

 #### Create a Guess
-Creates a guess on a specified post from the logged in user. **Note:** A user can only complete a specific post once.
-If a user creates an extra guess where they complete a specific post more than once, it will cause the 'Incomplete' route to break for that user. **ONLY COMPLETE A POST ONCE PER USER!**
+Creates a guess on a specified post from the logged in user. **Note:** A user should only complete a specific post once.

 Path:
 `POST '/post/:post_id/guesses'`